We’ve already put together a guide about the total amount of water on Earth and how it’s distributed.

 Countries That Withdraw The Most Fresh Water (By Volume, & Per Capita)

 Freshwater Withdrawals, By Volume

 Per OurWorldInData.org, in 2014, the biggest users of freshwater were:

-- India had the largest freshwater withdrawals at over 760 billion cubic metres per year.
+India – over 760 billion cubic metres per year.

 Per OurWorldInData.org, in 2010, the biggest users of freshwater per person were: